Lou Anna Simon: Michigan State University

+End of her MSU career

-In 2018, Michigan State's role in the Larry Nassar sexual abuse case led to criticism from students, faculty, state legislators, alumni and others, including calls for President Simon to step down.
+In early 2018, Michigan State's role in the Larry Nassar sexual abuse case led to criticism from students, faculty, state legislators, alumni and others, including calls for President Simon to step down.
 Nassar, a sports physician at MSU from 1997 to 2016, pleaded guilty in a Michigan court to seven charges of sexual assault and faces accusations of sexual assault from more than 150 young girls and women.
 The Detroit News reported that 14 MSU representatives, including Simon, had been told of sexual misconduct by Nassar across two decades.
 While the MSU trustees initially voiced support for Simon, public pressure continued to grow until January 24, 2018, when the Michigan House of Representatives approved a resolution calling on the Michigan State University Board of Trustees to fire Simon.

-On January 24, 2018, Simon announced her resignation from the presidency.
-Simon signed her resignation letter with her title "John A. Hannah Distinguished Professor", a prestigious professorship most were unaware she had been awarded the previous December.
-The appointment then received criticism from numerous faculty members across the university, due to Simon's career being strictly in administrative roles with virtually no faculty experience, and on the basis of it having been a direct appointment by the trustees bypassing usual academic procedure.
-Following her resignation, Simon's contract allowed for a 12-month research leave at her full presidential salary, after which she could officially assume her faculty position in the department of educational administration.
+On January 24, 2018, Simon announced her resignation from the presidency, signing her resignation letter with her academic title, "John A. Hannah Distinguished Professor".
+Many faculty had been unaware of her appointment to the professorship; the revelation was met with criticism because Simon had spent most of her MSU career as an administrator, not a teacher or researcher, and because the trustees had bypassed usual academic procedure.
+Simon's contract allowed her to immediately take a 12-month research leave at her full presidential salary, after which she could officially assume her faculty position in the department of educational administration.

+On November 20, 2018, Simon was charged by the state of Michigan with two felonies and two misdemeanor counts for lying to the police about her knowledge of sexual abuse committed by Nassar.
+MSU interim President John Engler announced that Simon would take an immediate leave of absence from the university, without pay.

+Simon retired from MSU on August 29, 2019.
+Her retirement benefits included $2.45 million over three years, her vested retirement funding, and other benefits.

-On November 20, 2018, Simon was charged with two felonies and two misdemeanor counts for lying to the police about her knowledge of sexual abuse committed by Nassar.
-MSU interim President John Engler announced that Simon would be taking an immediate leave of absence from the university, without pay.
-On May 13, 2020, Eaton County Circuit Court Judge John Maurer dismissed the charges against Simon Stating, "The prosecution did not provide evidence sufficient to give a reasonable person probable cause that Dr. Simon knew during her 2018 interview that her purported knowledge in 2014 of Dr. Nassar's name and the 'nature' and 'substance' of the complaint against him".
-Simon's attorney Lee Silver released a statement stating, "The Court’s ruling completely vindicates Dr. Simon and confirms what we have been saying from the day these charges were brought, namely, that there was not a shred of credible evidence to support these charges."
-Attorney General Dana Nessel appealed the ruling but a panel of 3 appellate judges upheld the ruling 3–0, with Nessel being highly criticized by the judges with Judge Elizabeth Gleicher stating that Nessel's investigation was a "Sham".
+On May 13, 2020, Eaton County Circuit Court Judge John Maurer dismissed the charges against Simon, saying, "The prosecution did not provide evidence sufficient to give a reasonable person probable cause that Dr. Simon knew during her 2018 interview that her purported knowledge in 2014 of Dr. Nassar's name and the 'nature' and 'substance' of the complaint against him".
+Simon's attorney Lee Silver released a statement: "The Court’s ruling completely vindicates Dr. Simon and confirms what we have been saying from the day these charges were brought, namely, that there was not a shred of credible evidence to support these charges."
+Michigan Attorney General Dana Nessel appealed the ruling, but it was upheld unanimously by three judges who criticized Nessel's handling of the case; Judge Elizabeth Gleicher called Nessel's investigation a "sham".

-NCAA

-In August 2012, while president of MSU, Simon began a two-year term as chair of the NCAA's executive committee.
-Elected to the position one week after the committee's sanctions of Penn State for the university's part in the Jerry Sandusky child sex abuse case, Simon said her goal was to "build trust and confidence back in the system."